xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience.md

 ![wfa_status.png]({{site.baseurl}}/attachments/ref_3sGGx0lV/wfa_status.png)

-The download link becomes available after a store admin changes the order fulfilment status to any other except for _Will not deliver_.
+The download link becomes available after a store admin changes the order fulfilment status to any other except for _Will not deliver_ provided that the order is paid (payment status is paid).
 If the cart admin changes the order fulfilment status to _Will not deliver_ the customer will not get access to the download link.
 More info on the order statuses you can find in {% link "Understanding X-Cart order statuses" ref_DkbTi1qJ %}.

 {% note info %}
 If you are using the E-goods module along with {% link "X-Payments subscriptions" ref_8VFoqBFZ %} resulting in a product that is both subscription based and downloadable a new order may not have a preset _Waiting for approve_ fulfilment status depending on the payment method you choose.
 Hence a download link for a product will become available to a customer as soon as the subscription is authorized and the order is paid.